 Federal law protects information about individuals' substance misuse.
-The Confidentiality of Alcohol and Drug Abuse Patient Records regulation provides statutory authority for the confidentiality of substance abuse patient records.
+The Confidentiality of Alcohol and Drug Abuse Patient Records regulation provides statutory authority for the confidentiality of patient records.
 This helps encourage people to seek treatment given they will not be discriminated against in their future endeavors.
 State law may also provide protection of medical and mental health information.
 The level of protection varies by state.

 Resources to Learn More